- Business and Employment»

 Get readers involved!

-Case Study #5: Turning an Unfeatured Hub Into an Featured Hub by Removing Spammy Ads and Adding more High-Quality Images
+Case Study #5: Turning an Unfeatured Article Into an Featured Article by Removing Spammy Ads and Adding more High-Quality Images

-Other older hubs that I had not edited in awhile contained either too many Amazon ads or not enough high-quality images.
-You may or may not be alerted if you have a similar issue.
+Other older articles that I had not edited in awhile contained either too many Amazon ads or not enough high-quality images.
+If you are writing on hubpages.com, you may or may not be alerted if you have a similar issue.
 In regards to having too many spammy ads, you may see a warning message.
 There was a style tip message that displayed when I went into edit mode:

 In regards to images, some of my older articles didn’t have many images, and the images didn’t contain captions or sources, so I added them.
 In addition, I removed the 3rd Amazon ad and the style alert no longer displayed.
 I also only had 1 image in the whole hub, so I added 3 additional images.